dockur/windows/readme.md

   An adds benefit to approaches is won't have performing any port mapping anymore, since all ports are exposed by default.

 > [!IMPORTANT]
-> This IP address won't be accessible from the Docker host due to the design of macvlan, which doesn't permit communication between the two.
+> This IP address won't be accessible from the Docker host due to design of macvlan, which doesn't permit communication between the two.
 If this is a concern, you need to create a [second macvlan](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/#host-access) as current workaround.

 ### How my Windows acquiring an IP address from my router?